 - We do not usually rehome kittens to families with very young children.
 Over the years we have taken a number of kittens and young cats for rehoming which have been traumatised by young children and in some cases injured.
 The injuries we have seen range from whiskers being cut off to broken limbs, broken tails and in one case a kitten had had its ear cut off.

-- We try whenever possible to home our kittens in pairs or a mother with one of her kittens unless there already is a kitten or young cat in the household already.
+- We try whenever possible to home our kittens in pairs, unless there already is a kitten or young cat in the household already.

 It is unusual for the us to have kittens for rehoming in the winter months.
 The vast majority of female cats come into season during the spring and summer months meaning that most of the kittens we have for rehoming are available from about May/June through until November/December.